-One of the important moments in history of Turkish Oriental rugs was the discovery of the so-called Pazirik rug from the 5th century BC.
+One of the important moments in history of these artefacts was the discovery of the so-called Pazirik rug from the 5th century BC.
 It is the oldest known rug created in the technique of double knots, which is how all Turkish rugs are made today.

 This rug was discovered under ice cover of Siberia in a grave of a prince, and thanks to freezing the rug survived for so long!